mitakash/ajna-keeper/README.md

 ## Disclaimer

-User assumes all risk of data presented and transactions placed by this keeper.
+User assumes all risk of data presented and transactions placed by this keeper; see license for more details.